AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation-prev-versions.md

 3. Wait for the installation process to complete successfully.
 4. Continue upgrading the customizations as detailed out in the next section..

-## After you install version 4.3.1.5
+## After installing version 4.3.1.5

 >[!NOTE]
 >